martinfrances107/rust_d3_geo_voronoi/README.md

 Currenly there is a failing test suite geo_voronoi_test.rs "geoVoronoi.hull does not break on difficult polygons"

-## Instructions for building the benchmark.
+## Instructions for building the benchmark

 I'm using [wasm pack](<https://github.com/rustwasm/wasm-pack>) to package the following packages into a single wasm file.